angrybacon/infernum-wiki/markdown/sandbox.md

 title: Sandbox
 ---

+## Preamble

 Rather than having to maintain any additional guidelines, refer to the following document in order to see how Markdown is rendered through the Wiki.
 It relies directly on components implemented within the Wiki so that the preview is as faithful as can be.

+## General Markdown Conventions

+In addition to `markdownlint` enforcing some basic rules, here are a few more
+conventions:

+- Fill your paragraphs to 80 columns
+- If your title oppose to the above rule, think of a better heading for your document.
+In addition to annoy users with terminal-based clients, it also might not look that good either on the Wiki itself
+- Heading levels start at 2 in order to account for the page title
+- Don't use unicode quote characters eg. `‘’` and `“”`.
+They might not render properly for everyone so ASCII quotes should be preferred
+- A colon right in front of a word will be interpreted as a Markdown /directive/ so make sure you have a space right after `:` when it is used as punctuation
+- A dot right after a number character ie. when you end your sentence with a digit, will sometimes render as a numbered list item.
+To avoid this behavior, escape the dot with a backslash: `Astarte is level 3\.`
+- Depending on one's Markdown client, a dot at the end of a link can be considered part of said link eg. when you end your sentences with a link.
+  Avoid bare links, wrap them with angled brackets `<` and `>`
+- Order for links within the drawer comes from the number prefix in file names

 ## Code